alissatroiano/Dash/README.md

 User Story 4:

-> *"As a member, I want to be able to edit any of the reipes on the page, so I can use my expertise to contribute to the Dash community."*
+> *"As a member, I want to be able to edit any of the recipes on the page, so I can use my expertise to contribute to the Dash community."*
 >> -Andy Fordane, Chef

 User Story 5: